When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Introduction

 Consider a conventional API: given a well-formed request, the response is deterministic and can be validated against an expected output.
 LLM applications violate nearly every assumption underlying this paradigm.

 The first challenge is \textbf{non-determinism}.
-In many deployments, even with identical prompts and temperature set to zero, LLMs can produce different outputs across inference calls due to hardware numerics, decoding implementations, concurrency, or upstream model changes~\citep{ouyang2022training}.
-This variability means that exact-match testing, the foundation of traditional software verification, can be unreliable unless the inference stack is fully controlled.
+Even with identical prompts and temperature set to zero, LLMs may produce slightly different outputs across inference calls due to hardware numerics, sampling implementations, and batching effects~\citep{ouyang2022training}.
+This variability means that exact-match testing, the foundation of traditional software verification, becomes unreliable.

 The second challenge is \textbf{output space complexity}.
 Natural language responses can be semantically equivalent while being lexically distinct.
 The statements ``The capital of France is Paris'' and ``Paris serves as France's capital'' convey identical information but differ textually.
 Evaluating semantic equivalence requires more sophisticated methods than string comparison.